 Remain adaptable & patient no matter what.

 And know unequivocally, children without health issues will be potty trained.
 You won’t be potty training your child at his high school grad.
 You just won’t.
 And believe it or not, there isn’t an award for the fastest potty trained kid.

-For more insights for potty training, check out my Pinterest board.
+For more insights for toilet training, check out my Pinterest board.